 Identity and Mindfulness

-In order to discover our true identity, we need to be in a mindful state in which we are fully present and free of unconscious identifications with our thoughts, emotions, roles, behaviour, and personality aspects, as well as the labels and unconscious identifications we pick up from our environment.
-In this state we are able to recover our attention and hold clear awareness as the observer.
-If our attention wanders, we simply bring it back to being present in the here and now.
-In this state we can ask:
+To discover our true identity, we need to be in a mindful state in which we are fully present and free of unconscious identifications with our thoughts, emotions, roles, behaviour, and personality aspects, as well as the labels and unconscious identifications we pick up from our environment.

 - Who am I that is having these thoughts?